ptvan/ptvan.github.io/_posts/2019-10-17-analyzing-networks.md

 Networks has basic graph properties like [assortativity](https://en.wikipedia.org/wiki/Assortativity) and [clustering coefficient](https://en.wikipedia.org/wiki/Clustering_coefficient).
 Nodes also have [degree](https://en.wikipedia.org/wiki/Degree_(graph_theory)) and [centrality](https://en.wikipedia.org/wiki/Centrality), which can be measured in several ways.
 Depending on its _type_ of data, a network can also have additional properties brought on by the metadata of the nodes and edges, which you can query and model on.

+### Simulating networks

+Rather than obtaining data on existing networks, the other approach to network analysis is simulating a network using preset rules, which garnered a lot of attention during [2019-2020 coronavirus pandemic](https://en.wikipedia.org/wiki/2019%E2%80%9320_coronavirus_pandemic).
+These coronavirus networks are [varied](https://timmermanreport.com/2020/04/covid-19-models-what-makes-them-tick/), ranging from classic [SIR models](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) to much more sophisticated models.

 ### Working with networks

 First, you have to get your data into a format amenable to network analysis.
 The simplest is a table containing nodes and edges, which most software can parse.
 If you have a lot of network data, you may want to use a graph database like [Neo4J](https://neo4j.com/).
 For ease of manipulation graph data, you may want to consider [tidygraph](https://github.com/thomasp85/tidygraph), which uses syntax inspired by the [tidyverse](https://www.tidyverse.org/).